mwangdakota/pages-uswds-jekyll/pages/how-to-submit/unique-entity-id.md

 ## Financial assistance v. contract authority
 To submit proposals to NSF SBIR/STTR, you only need to request “financial assistance” authority and do NOT need “contract” authority (which can be a much longer process to obtain).

-##Important note about UEI numbers
-The Unique Entity ID Number does not expire.
+** Important note about UEI numbers: The Unique Entity ID Number does not expire.
 However, SAM registrations must be updated and renewed each year to remain in the “active registration” status.
 If you do not update or renew your registration, it will be in an “inactive” status, but your entity will still have its same UEI.
 If a registration is not active, an organization will not be able to submit a proposal.
 Additionally, if the registration is not revalidated annually, NSF will block any award approval actions.

 ## Subrecipients must obtain a UEI
 Any subrecipient(s) named in a proposal is also required to obtain a SAM.gov-issued Unique Entity ID (UEI) and register the organization with NSF.
 Once these two steps are complete, the subrecipient organization may be added to the proposal with the UEI.